temporalio/documentation/blog/2021-08-06-oss-startups-podcast.md

 Our CEO Maxim Fateev recently joined the OSS Startups Podcast with Robby Robson of Cowboy VC & Tim Chen of Essence VC to talk Temporal.
 [Listen to it here](https://www.listennotes.com/podcasts/the-oss-startup/ep7-from-open-source-project-1QEDGmJWMeB/)!

-<iframe src="https://www.listennotes.com/podcasts/the-oss-startup/ep7-from-open-source-project-1QEDGmJWMeB/embed/" height="170px" width="100%" style="width: 1px; min-width: 100%;" loading="lazy" frameborder="0" scrolling="no"></iframe>
+<iframe src="https://www.listennotes.com/podcasts/the-oss-startup/ep7-from-open-source-project-1QEDGmJWMeB/embed/" height="170px" width="100%" style={{width: 1, minWidth: "100%"}} loading="lazy" frameborder="0" scrolling="no"></iframe>

+What follows is a lightly edited transcript for readability.

-## Origin Story of Temporal
+## Origin story of Temporal

 **Can we get some context on you and the origin story of Temporal?**